Industry information at your fingertips

 After receiving a frontal lobotomy, McMurphy is in a catatonic state.
 Realizing that McMurphy can no longer escape with him, Chief Bromden sets him free from the asylum by suffocating him with a pillow.
 Bromden then picks up the water fountain that McMurphy tried to throw out the window earlier in the film.
 Bromden throws the fountain out of the window and escapes from the hospital.

 The movie follows the book decently close, however scenes like how McMurphy got the tub room available as a second day room, how the men leave for the fishing trip (along with who goes), and how McMurphy and Chief end up in the Disturbed ward are either omitted or changed completely.
-The most notable difference is that the story is told from the point-of-view of Chief Bromden, not from that of Randle McMurphy.
+The most notable difference is that, in the book, the story is told from the point-of-view of Chief Bromden, not from that of Randle McMurphy.